-We continue to monitor guidance from government authorities about school closures and re-openings.
-Our priorities remain to protect the health and safety of students and teachers, and to help students continue with their educational journeys as soon as possible.
+Our key priorities remain the same - to keep students and teachers safe, and help students get on with their educational journeys as soon as possible.

 During this difficult time, many elements of our everyday lives have changed.
 We fully understand how important it is for you to continue delivering learning and keep students motivated and connected.
 We have been inspired to hear about all the new and innovative ways in which teaching and learning is happening around the world.